aqlaboratory/openfold-3/docs/source/precomputed_msa_explanation.md

 where the first sequence is the query sequence and headers `sp|P53859|CSL4_YEAST/1-292`, `tr|A6ZRL0|A6ZRL0_YEAS7/1-292` and `tr|C7GPC7|C7GPC7_YEAS2/1-292` are parsed to get species IDs `YEAST`, `YEAS7` and `YEAS2` for the three aligned sequences.

-The OF3 pairing code prioritizes sequences that can be paired with as many chains in the complex as possible, over pairwise-pairable sequences.
+The OF3 pairing code prioritizes sequences that can be paired with as many chains in the complex as possible, over only pairwise-pairable sequences.

-TODO: update this figure
 ![OF3 vs Colabfold Paired MSAs](../imgs/paired_msas.png)

-*Comparison of the OpenFold3 and Colabfold paired MSAs for PDB entry 5k36.
-The left columns in each panel show the number of chains with a paired sequence; the right columns show which chains have an associated sequence for the corresponding row, colors indicate species in the OF3 MSA, white blocks indicate sequences in the CF MSAs (no species information was available), black segments indicate gaps where no sequence was available for the corresponding chain.*
+*Comparison of the Colabfold (left) and OpenFold3 (right) paired MSAs for PDB entry 5k36.
+The main, wide panels show which chains in the complex receive paired sequences (white in CF as no species information is available, colored in OF3) vs gapped segments (black).
+The narrow panels indicate how many chains have paired sequences in the corresponding row in the main panels.*

 ## 4. MSA Reusing Utility